Amherst, Massachusetts: Remarkable College Town

 Places To Stay

-The Lord Jeffery Inn: An elegant old building in the center of town, the Jeff has been an Amherst fixture since 1926.
-Closed for renovations through 2009.
+Inn on Boltwood: An elegant old building in the center of town, this hotel was once called the Lord Jeffery Inn.
+It has been an Amherst fixture since 1926.
+Now serving dinner and lunch in their renovated tavern.

 Courtyard Marriott: Actually located in Hadley, about a five-minute drive from the center of Amherst.
 Not as convenient or prestigious as the two above, but less expensive.